SFraissTU/BA_PointCloud/README.md

   * PointCloud_Lion_Points: The Lion-Cloud is loaded and rendered with points (using the Points-Primitive.
 PointSize doesn't seem to work)

   The used PointCloud is an upscaled version of the Lion-PointCloud.
 It is also subsampled because the original cloud file was too big for github.
 So there are only ~880.000 points instead of 4 million.

+* PointCloudRenderer: Main-Project.
+Open Assets/Scenes/LionScene.unity!
+  This project is able to load a pointcloud in the Potree-format.
+The whole cloud is loaded and rendered.
+  In this project there is an object "PointCloudLoader" in the scene.
+When selecting this you can set the path to the point cloud to load in the inspector.
+  You can also choose a MeshConfiguration by clicking on the small circle beside the textfield.
+Three configurations are provided:
+  * DefaultPointMeshConfiguration: Draws the points as single 1px-points.
+  * RectQuadMeshConfiguration: Draws the points as squares.
+The size is changeable in the inspector of this object.
+  * CircleQuadMeshConfiguration: Draws the points as circles.
+The size is changeable in the inspector of this object.